Don’t think that pumpkin is sweet! Adding pumpkin to chili adds a depth of flavor you will love. Pumpkin Chili taste like a bowl of fall comfort!

 Naturally, I wasn’t sure how the pumpkin would taste in the chili.
 I was a little skeptical of putting it in there.
 However, I’m glad I did!
 I added it to the meat, onions, and tomatoes.
 I allowed it to cook a little and make sure it melded with those flavors along with the herbs and spices; sort of like I do with tomato paste in sauces.
 If you don’t cook your tomato paste, you should try it.
 It adds a totally different depth of flavor to sauces.

-Anyway, so I added it with the meat and spices and then added the tomatoes and cooked those a little bit before I added the beans and tomato juice.
+Anyway, so I added it with the meat and spices to the Pumpkin Chili and then added the tomatoes and cooked those a little bit before I added the beans and tomato juice.
 Yes.
 I use tomato juice to make my chili.
 I don’t have beef broth in mine.
 None.
 It’s all tomato juice.

 When I first met the hubs and he first made chili for me, it was probably the moment I realized this could be something real.
 Granted, I knew I liked him because he had Henckel knives, but when he made his chili I knew he was special.